Overview

 element = div(

-useLoaderData(tags$h3(), selector = "name"),
+useLoaderData(into = tags$h3(), selector = "name"),

-useLoaderData(tags$span(), selector = "gender")
+useLoaderData(into = tags$p(), selector = "gender")

 )